ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedure.rst

 IProcedure
 ==========

-.. py:class:: IProcedure
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedure

    object

    Interface used to access the options for a procedure.
 Use this interface to get the Site and Get the time options for the current procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedure

 Overview
 --------